-If the vehicle has the remote start feature, the RKE transmitter functions have an increased range of operation.
-However, the range may be less while the vehicle is running.
+If the vehicle has the remote start feature, the RKE transmitter range may be less while the vehicle is running.

-There are other conditions that can affect the performance of the transmitter.
-See Remote Keyless Entry (RKE) System on page 2-2 for additional information.
+Other conditions can affect the performance of the transmitter.
+See Remote Keyless Entry (RKE) System on page 2-2.

 Starting the Engine Using Remote Start